-Every year, we recruit a Cohort of entrepreneurial scientists and engineers from around the world to join Cyclotron Road.
-For two years, our innovators are embedded in the Berkeley research ecosystem, where we provide them funding, access to Lawrence Berkeley National Lab and UC Berkeley, and a program of intensive mentorship, education, and networking.
+Every year, we recruit a cohort of entrepreneurial scientists and engineers from around the world.
+For two years, these innovators are embedded in the Berkeley research ecosystem, where we provide them funding, access to Berkeley Lab and UC Berkeley, and a program of intensive mentorship, professional development, and networking.

-Our goal is simple: empower innovators to mature their ideas from concept to first product, positioning them to align with the most suitable commercial path to bring their technology to scale.
+Our goal is simple: empower our fellows to mature their ideas from concept to first product, positioning them to align with the most suitable commercial path to bring their technology to scale.

 Cohort Five includes research scientists, recently minted Ph.D.’s., chemists, electrical engineers, teachers, a guitarist, a mountaineer, a classical violinist, three muay Thai practitioners and a cage fighter…

 The story of how this startup was born, the path it is making for a cleaner electric grid, and why it’s already a Cyclotron Road success story.

 Environmental news site Grist has included our executive director Ilan Gur on its annual list of the most inspiring innovators working on fresh solutions to the planet’s biggest problems.